Why You Should Have a Home Lab

 and 2U

 labelling — be advised that they are very loud under heavy workloads, consume more electricity, and require a server rack to mount them.If you're looking to get the most value for your money, rackmount servers are the way to go.
-You can often find very good deals on rackmount servers with:
+Due to the massive size of the server case and motherboard, you can often find very good deals on rackmount servers with:

 - High quantities of RAM (hundreds of gigabytes)